Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning

 \section{Abstract}

-Aside from common challenges in remote sensing like small, sparse targets and computation cost limitations, detecting vehicles from UAV images in the Nordic regions faces strong visibility challenges and domain shifts caused by diverse levels of snow coverage.
-Although annotated data are expensive, unannotated data is cheaper to obtain by simply flying the drones.
-In this work, we proposed a sideload-CL-adaptation framework that enables the use of unannotated data to improve vehicle detection using lightweight models.
-Specifically, we propose to train a CNN-based representation extractor through contrastive learning on the unannotated data in the pretraining stage, and then sideload it to a frozen YOLO11n backbone in the fine-tuning stage.
-To find a robust \sideloadframework{}, we conducted extensive experiments to compare various fusion methods and granularity.
-Our proposed \sideloadframework{} model improves the detection performance by 3.8\% to 9.5\% in terms of mAP50 on the NVD dataset.
-Code is available at \url{https://anonymous.4open.science/r/NVD-sideload_YOLO-2E82}{NVD-sideload YOLO11n}.
+Aside from common challenges in aerial object detection, i.e, small, sparse targets and computational power limitations, detecting vehicles from UAV images in the Nordic regions faces strong visibility challenges and domain shifts caused by diverse levels of snow coverage.
+Although data annotation is expensive, unannotated data is cheaper to collect by simply flying the drones.
+Hence, we propose a \SideloadFrameworkFull{}~(\sideloadframework{}) framework to improve lightweight detection model performance using unannotated data.
+We first pretrain a CNN-based representation extractor through contrastive learning on the unannotated data.
+Specifically, to address the unique challenges from the large image size and small objects, we propose the Feature-Map-Patch Contrastive Learning (FM-PaCL) method, which trains feature representation on patch level instead of global image level.
+Then, we fuse features from the FM-PaCL backbone and a frozen YOLO11n backbone in the fine-tuning stage for the detection task, to also utilize upstream representation learned from the COCO dataset.
+Our proposed \sideloadframework{} framework improves the detection performance by 8.9\% in terms of mAP50 on the NVD dataset against the Yolo11n baseline.
+Code will be available upon acceptance.